By Mary Free, Extension Master Gardener

 Not so deer resistant is native Uvularia grandiflora (large-flowered bellwort), which blooms early to mid-spring.
 Quite the contrary, its light green, 1’-2’ tall foliage is particularly attractive to white-tailed deer.
 It is also particularly attractive planted en masse, so appreciate its elongated and nodding, lemon yellow flowers before they disappear.
 When its foliage dies back depends on where it is grown.
 Thus, although it is often referred to as a spring ephemeral, it may just be that in some places, it exhibits ephemeral characteristics.

 The US Forest Service describes native Stylophorum diphyllum (celandine poppy) as a “highly prized” “spring ephemeral,” and indeed, if the soil is not kept consistently moist, its deeply lobed foliage goes dormant in summer.
-Under the right conditions, though, this attractive, 10”-18” plant can self-sow and spread quickly and even is considered invasive in some northeastern states.
-Whether occasionally ephemeral or occasionally invasive, its showy, bright yellow flowers bring sunshine to the shade April to June.
+Under the right conditions, though, this attractive, 10”-18” plant can self-sow and spread quickly.
+Do not confuse it, though, with non-native Chelidonium majus (greater celandine), which is considered invasive in some Mid-Atlantic and northeastern states.
+Whether occasionally ephemeral or occasionally aggressive, its showy, bright yellow flowers bring sunshine to the shade April to June.
 In the Shade Garden, it has bloomed sporadically well into July.]
 An added bonus—the “hairy,” light green fruits, which follow the flowers, are highly ornamental.

 Lastly, Dicentra spectabilis (common bleeding heart – newly classified as Lamprocapnos spectabilis), an 18”-36” tall, spring-flowering perennial from Asia, exhibits ephemeral characteristics when exposed to too much sun, heat or dry soil.
 Usually its fern-like leaves wilt and the plant goes dormant over the summer.
 Nevertheless, it deserves a place as a specimen plant for its beautiful flowers—rose pink “hearts” punctuated by a white “tear drop” that appear on arching stems mid to late spring.